 Sustainable Agroforestry Project:

-The agroforestry project in the 1,000,000 acre, Área de Conservación Regional Comunal Tamshiyacu-Tahuayo (ACRCTT) is extremely important, because it is helping to show that communal reserves in the Amazon can be productive AND sustainable.
+The agroforestry project in the 1 million acre Área de Conservación Regional Comunal Tamshiyacu-Tahuayo (ACRCTT) is extremely important, because it is helping to show that communal reserves in the Amazon can be productive AND sustainable.
 This will ensure the future of present reserves, and will influence the likelihood of creating new communal reserves for native and indigenous peoples in Peru.
 Giving forest communities legal rights to land is one of the best ways to conserve the rainforest.
 This can prevent further settlement and destructive development of the area and can give communities the power to develop their land in a sustainable way while conserving their resources and forest.
 These forest communities rely on the rainforest for many subsistence needs and know the value of conserving the land, not just for biodiversity’s sake, but also for their own.
 Today, in the presence of encroaching industry and the demand for resources from the nearby city of Iquitos, local villagers and ‘ribereños’ (river people) can no longer live entirely off the forest, so they need an income for trading and purchasing essential goods.
 In order to make money, many people in the region resort to the ecologically damaging practices of logging, contract hunting and unsustainable resource extraction because they have no other options.
 This is where sustainable agroforestry comes in.
 Palm trees (such as the aguaje palm) are extremely useful to people and provide products such as fruits that can be made into juice or ice cream, oil, thatching, fibers and threads for making crafts, and other building materials.
-Many animals also rely on these palms such as tapirs and monkeys who eat the fruits, and macaws who nest in the dead tree trunks.
-A big problem is that people often go into the forest and cut down palms to harvest the fruit, destroying an important resource for many animals.
-It is essential to conserve the remaining wild palm trees for the animals, and to have sustainable agroforestry programs for the native people.
-By planting palms in the forest buffer zone near the villages and by teaching sustainable harvesting techniques (where fruit is harvested by climbing the trees instead of cutting them down), we can provide a crucial and sustainable income source for communities, minimize human impact on the forest, and promote a harmonious relationship between the people, plants, and animals living in this amazing region of the Peruvian Amazon.
-The Tamshiyacu-Tahuayo conservation area has the highest primate diversity of any reserve in the world and in one hectare you can find more species of trees than in all of North America.
-Also, it is located between two of Peru/Brazil’s largest protected areas: the Pacaya-Samiria National Park in Peru, and the Vale do Javari Indigenous Territory (the largest indigenous peoples’ reserve in the world) just across the border in Brazil.
-These three areas combined have some of the greatest biodiversity on planet Earth, and they create a perfect wildlife corridor for many of the threatened and endangered animals of the Amazon!
-We need your help to preserve these important ecosystems and communities!
+Many animals also rely on these palms such as tapirs, peccary, deer, and monkeys who eat the fruits, and macaws who nest in the dead tree trunks.
+A big problem is that people often go into the forest and cut down palms to harvest the fruit, destroying an important resource for many animals and making harvesting completely unsustainable (when you cut down the palm you only get one fruit crop and the palm dies and is not allowed to produce fruit for its entire life cycle).
+By planting palms in the forest buffer zone near the villages and by using sustainable harvesting techniques (where fruit is harvested by climbing the trees instead of cutting them down), the agroforestry project provides crucial and sustainable income source for communities, minimizes human impact on the forest, and promotes a harmonious relationship between the people, plants, and animals living in this amazing region of the Peruvian Amazon.
+The Tamshiyacu-Tahuayo Conservation Area is in a region with the highest primate diversity in the world and in one or two hectares you can find more species of trees than in all of North America.
+Also, it is located between two of Peru/Brazil’s largest protected areas: the Pacaya-Samiria National Reserve in Peru, and the Vale do Javari Indigenous Territory (the largest indigenous peoples’ reserve in the world) just across the border in Brazil.
+These three areas combined have some of the greatest biodiversity on planet Earth

 Check out a nice view of the ACRCTT, and the Peruvian Amazon rainforest